Sd-Shiivam/FaultCollege/README.md

 A: No, the project is intentionally vulnerable and should not be used in a production environment.
 It is meant for educational and learning purposes only.

 **Q: How can I report a security vulnerability in the Vulnerable Web Project?**
-A: If you discover a security vulnerability, please reach out to us at security@vulnerablewebproject.com.
+A: If you discover a security vulnerability, please reach out to us in issue tab of github.